Who needs one? The case for medical alarms.

 Returning home from hospital

-It also recommended in many circumstances by nurses and carers for those senior people recently discharged from hospital.
+It is also recommended in many circumstances by nurses and carers for those senior people recently discharged from hospital.

 Who is at risk of a fall at home?